romanzdk/tech-demo-python-packaging/README.md

     helloworldcli = 'src/helloworldcli'

 The first three lines specifying the `[build-system]`.
 In this demo it is the widely used `setuptools`.
-The section `[tools.setuptools.package-dir]` do point to the location of the package files.
-And `helloworldterminal` in section `[project.scripts]` do name the executable of that package.
+The section `[tools.setuptools.package-dir]` does point to the location of the package files.
+And `helloworldterminal` in section `[project.scripts]` does name the executable of that package.

 [[terminal_helloworld.gif]]

 ## Demo 01 variant "hatch"

-A lot of alternative build-systems do exists and can be used.
+A lot of alternative build-systems exists and can be used.
 The differences and use cases can not be covered here.
 Using [`hatch`](https://hatch.pypa.io) just illustrates how to setup an alternative build-backend in the `pyproject.toml`.
-The usage of `pip` do not change.
+The usage of `pip` does not change.

     [build-system]
     requires = ['hatchling']